zendesk/zendesk_api_client_rb/Readme.md

 ## Configuration

-Configuration is done through a block returning an instance of Zendesk::Client.
+Configuration is done through a block returning an instance of ZendeskAPI::Client.
-The block is mandatory and if not passed, a Zendesk::ConfigurationException will be thrown.
+The block is mandatory and if not passed, a ZendeskAPI::ConfigurationException will be thrown.

 ```
-Zendesk.configure do |config|
+ZendeskAPI.configure do |config|
   # Mandatory:

   # Must be https URL unless it is localhost or 127.0.0.1